Using Transcranial Focused Ultrasound to Treat Spinal Cord Injuries at Johns Hopkins University

 ‘We have recruited a PhD student in the Electrical Engineering department to focus on lab bench, in vitro verification and calibration of the probes using hydrophones and thermochromic liquid crystals in water tanks.
 Following lab bench studies, we intend to move into rodents and porcine animal models of spinal cord injury.’

-Brainbox is very excited to learn more about the research that is being carried out at the HEPIUS Innovation lab, and look forward to seeing the first publications released as the team at Johns Hopkins University return to work in 2021.
+Brainbox is very excited to learn more about the research that is being carried out at the HEPIUS Innovation lab and looks forward to seeing the first publications released as the team at Johns Hopkins University return to work in 2021.

 - Brian Y Hwang, MD, 18D, David Mampre, BS, MD, A Karim Ahmed, MD, Ian Suk, BSc, BMC, William S Anderson, PhD, MD, Amir Manbachi, PhD, Nicholas Theodore, MD, Ultrasound in Traumatic Spinal Cord Injury: A Wide-Open Field, Neurosurgery, Volume 89, Issue 3, September 2021, Pages 372–382.